Samsara Sangeetham

 Samsara Sangeetham is a 1989 Indian Tamil-language film written, directed, produced, photographed and scored by T. Rajendar.
-He himself stars with his real life son Silambarasan and daughter Ilakiya alongside Renuka.
+He himself stars with his son Silambarasan and daughter Ilakiya alongside Renuka.
 The film was released on 21 July 1989.

 Plot

 A married couple, who have a son and a daughter, separate after a fight.
 The son, Chimbu, stays with the father while the daughter stays with the mother.
 Chimbu looks for his mother.
 How the family reunites form the rest of the story.

 Soundtrack

 The soundtrack was written and composed by T. Rajendar.
 The song "I am a Little Star" earned Silambarasan fame as a child artist.